Bilal Hakim

 Alex Earl

-Alex is a research technician working with fly and mouse models helping with various projects around the lab.
-He is currently learning more about Fat and the Hippo pathway to determine a point of interest for a project in the future.
-When Alex is away from the lab, he spends his time cooking and playing disc golf.
+Alex is a research technician working with fly models and helping with various projects around the lab.
+His current project explores the Dachsous Intracellular Domain and its role in the Hippo pathway.
+When Alex is away from the lab, he spends his time cooking and playing video games.

 Abira Ganguly